lmco/mms3-adapter-plugin/README.md

 ### View Editor Configuration
 To get the MMS3 Adapter working with View Editor, follow the instructions below.
-Please note that the instructions below assuming you are running an unmodified instance of View Editor from the Open-MBEE GitHub.
+Please note that the instructions below assume you are running an **unmodified** instance of View Editor from the Open-MBEE GitHub.

 1. Clone the Open-MBEE instance of VE into a directory titled angular-mms.